Creative Economy & Diaspora: The J2N Atkinson™ Approach

 • Safeguard intergenerational creative and institutional power

-Applied across cultural institutions, public funding ecosystems, research bodies, and transnational diasporic networks.
+Applied across cultural institutions, public funding ecosystems, research bodies, and transnational diasporic networks in Jamaica, Barbados, Trinidad, the United Kingdom, New York, and Los Angeles.

 All outputs are structured for executive and board-level circulation, ensuring institutional uptake rather than symbolic adoption.